 First aid in the workplace

-All workplaces must provide first aid equipment, facilities and trained first aiders.
+All workplaces must provide first aid equipment, facilities and in some circumstances, trained first aiders.

 Equipment and personnel